 The requirements differ based on which degree program you are in.

-You are required to take both the Music History and the Music Theory placement exams.
+You are required to take the Music History, the Ear Training, and the Music Theory placement exams.

 Exception: If you are a Musicology major, you are exempt from the Music History exam.
 The requirement is satisfied by the Audition Week exam (“Music History Entrance Exam”).